Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Introduction

+For these reasons, as was argued in detail in section 7 of \cite{ch1} and in Conclusions of \cite{session}, the UV free direct theory \eqref{(1.1)} with $N_c+1<N_F<3N_c/2$ flavors of light quarks enters smoothly at $\mu<\la$ into the effectively massless perturbative (very) strongly coupled regime with $a(\mu\ll\la)\sim (\la/\mu)^{\nu_Q\,>\,0}\gg 1$ (and NSVZ $\beta$-function allows this).
+This is qualitatively similar to situation in the conformal window at $3N_c/2<N_F<3N_c$, where the direct theory enters smoothly at $\mu<\la$ into the conformal regime with the coupling $a(\mu\ll\la)={\rm const}\sim 1$, and with all its light quarks and gluons remaining effectively massless.

-For a description of the RG evolution and calculations of mass spectra in various vacua in this regime we use the dynamical scenario introduced in \cite{ch3}.
-This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are confined, or the Higgs phase where they form nonzero coherent condensate breaking the color symmetry.
-The word {\it standard} implies here also that, in such theories without elementary colored adjoint scalars, no additional parametrically light solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed.
+For a description of the RG evolution and calculations of mass spectra in various vacua in this strong coupling regime we use the dynamical scenario introduced in \cite{ch3}.
+This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only.
+These are either the HQ (heavy quark) phase where $\langle{\ov Q}\rangle=\langle Q \rangle=0$ and they are confined, or the Higgs phase where they form nonzero coherent condensate $\langle{\ov Q}\rangle=\langle Q \rangle\neq 0$ breaking the color symmetry.
+The word {\it standard} implies here also that, unlike e.g. very special ${\cal N}=2$ SQCD with enhanced supersymmetry, in such ${\cal N}=1$ theories without elementary colored adjoint scalars, no {\it additional} \footnote{\, i.e. in addition to the massless Nambu-Goldstone particles due to spontaneously broken global flavor symmetry } parametrically light solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed.

-Within this dynamical scenario, we calculate the mass spectra of the strongly coupled direct theory \eqref{(1.1)} in different vacua.
-It is shown that the use of this dynamical scenario leads to the results for the mass spectra which look self-consistent.
-Similarly to our previous studies of this theory \eqref{(1.1)} within the conformal window at $3N_c/2<N_F<3N_c$ in \cite{ch5,ch6}, it is shown here that, due to a strong powerlike RG evolution at scales $\mu<\la$ in this direct theory, the seemingly heavy and dynamically irrelevant fields $\Phi^j_i$ with $\mph\gg\la$ can become light and there appear then two additional generations of light $\Phi$-particles with $\mu^{\rm pole}(\Phi)\ll\la$.
+Within this scenario, we calculate the mass spectra of the strongly coupled direct theory \eqref{(1.1)} in different vacua.
+It is shown in this paper (as well as in \cite{ch3,ch5,ch6,epj}\,) that the use of this scenario leads to the results for the mass spectra which do not contradict to any proven results and look self-consistent, i.e. no internal inconsistences are incountered in all cases considered.

+Similarly to our previous studies of this theory \eqref{(1.1)} within the conformal window at $3N_c/2<N_F<3N_c$ in \cite{ch5,ch6,epj}, it is shown here that, due to a strong powerlike RG evolution at scales $\mu<\la$ in the direct theory, the seemingly heavy and dynamically irrelevant fields $\Phi^j_i$ with $\mph\gg\la$ can become light and there appear then two additional generations of light $\Phi$-particles with $\mu_{2,3}^{\rm pole}(\Phi)\ll\la$.